The Workend

 1:30 Writing block 3

-3:30 Detether from computer for fresh air
+3:30 Detether from the computer for fresh air

 4:30 Writing block 4